U.S. EDUCATIONAL MODEL TAUGHT WITH A LOCAL FOCUS

 - Students are graded on an A-F system.

-- Grades with teacher comments are made available to families and home schools on a quarterly basis.
+- Grades with teacher comments are made available to families and home schools at the end of each marking period.

 - SYA schools are official test centers for the College Board.
 Each school has a college counseling liaison to help students along on their college journey.